-Driving with a Trailer in the UK: Licence Rules and Towing Technique
+Driving with a Trailer UK 2026: B+E Licence Rules

-Towing a trailer is the most demanding everyday driving most UK motorists ever do.
-The car handles differently, the speed limits change, the licence requirements changed again in 2025, and the margin for error on a motorway with a 750 kg trailer behind you is much smaller than without one.
-Get the basics right and it becomes routine; get them wrong and you can end up in a hedge with an insurance claim that takes months to resolve.
+Towing a trailer is the most demanding everyday UK driving most motorists ever do.
+Speed limits drop, licence rules changed in 2025, and the margin for error with 750 kg behind you is smaller than without.

 The UK licence rules for towing have been changed twice in recent years.
 From January 2013 to December 2021, drivers who passed the car test (category B) on or after 1997 needed an additional B+E test to tow trailers above 750 kg with a car-and-trailer combined weight over 3500 kg.
 From December 2021, that requirement was removed under government deregulation; new car licence holders could tow up to 3500 kg combined without an extra test.